-- explain and appraise the nature and consequences of corporate governance and accountability mechanisms in controlling the operating and financial activities of entities of differing sizes, structures and industries; - b. explain the rights and responsibilities of the board, board committees (eg, audit and risk committees), those charged with governance and individual executive and non-executive directors, with respect to the preparation and audit of financial statements; - c. explain and appraise the rights and responsibilities of stakeholder groups (eg, executive management, bondholders, government, securities exchanges, employees, public interest groups, financial and other regulators, institutional and individual shareholders) with respect to the preparation and audit of financial statements: - d. evaluate and appraise appropriate corporate governance mechanisms; - e. explain and evaluate the nature and consequence of relevant corporate governance codes and set out the required compliance disclosures; - f. explain the principles, practices and disclosures of corporate governance; - g. explain the respective responsibilities of those charged with governance and auditors for corporate risk management and risk reporting; - h. explain the respective responsibilities of those charged with governance and auditors in respect of internal control systems; - i. explain and evaluate the role and requirement for effective two-way communication between those charged with governance and auditors; and - j. describe and explain the roles and purposes of meetings of boards and of shareholders.
+- explain, and appraise and evaluate the nature and consequences of corporate governance and accountability mechanisms in controlling the operating and financial activities of entities of differing sizes, structures and industries; - b. explain the rights and responsibilities of the board, board committees (eg, audit and risk committees), those charged with governance and individual executive and non-executive directors, with respect to the preparation and audit of financial statements; - c. explain and appraise the rights and responsibilities of stakeholder groups (eg, executive management, bondholders, government, securities exchanges, employees, public interest groups, financial and other regulators, institutional and individual shareholders) with respect to the preparation and audit of financial statements; - d. evaluate and appraise appropriate corporate governance mechanisms; - e.d. explain and evaluate the nature and consequence of relevant corporate governance codes and set out the required compliance disclosures; - f.e. explain the principles, practices and disclosures of corporate governance; - g.f. explain the respective responsibilities of those charged with governance and auditors for corporate risk management and risk reporting including sustainability risks and opportunities; - h.g. explain the respective responsibilities of those charged with governance and auditors in respect of internal control systems; - i.h. explain and evaluate the role and requirement for effective two-way communication between those charged with governance and auditors; and - ii. describe and explain the roles and purposes of meetings of boards and of shareholders.